 The high plains and mountain meadows of Wyoming are well-known for producing some of the finest sheep and wool in the world.
 Wyoming ranks second in the U.S. in wool production and lamb crop.
 Wyoming wool is some of the finest and most desirable produced in the U.S. fetching some of the highest prices each year.

-The January 1, 2022 inventory of all sheep and lambs in Wyoming totaled 330,000 head.
-Carbon County ranks 13th in the state, producing $1.23 billion in sales (January 1, 2018 USDA census).
+The January 1, 2022 inventory of all sheep and lambs in Wyoming totaled 335,000 head.
+Carbon County ranks 13th in the state, producing $1.543 million in sales.

 Bison are a high-value livestock species that is growing in number and popularity across the United States.

-According to the 2017 USDA census, Wyoming's inventory total is 4,303 head, generating $9.79 billion in sales.
+According to the 2017 USDA census, Wyoming's inventory total is 8,715 head, generating $8.338 million in sales.

 The Iron Creek Bison Company calls Carbon County home.
 This family-operated ranch offers the highest quality, premium bison in the region.